AndreyPavlenko/pytest-skip/README.md

 The fourth one changes the behaviour in case (de-)selected or skipped test names are missing from the to-be executed tests.
 By default a warning is emitted and the remaining selected tests are executed as normal.
 By using the ``--select-fail-on-missing`` flag this behaviour can be changed to instead abort execution in that case.

+The sharding parameters allow users to split the test sets into even portions across multiple shards for parallel execution.
+The tests that are filtered out for a shard will be deselected.

 Test names are expected in the same format as seen in the output of ``pytest --collect-only --quiet`` for example.